 While having babies may not be on a single’s top priority list, the choice of having kids of your own sure pops up when you’re a couple.
 Let’s say you spent most of your first few years together just by yourselves.
-Lots of adventures, travels, basically squeezing every ounce of your youth together.
-So you decide on having a child of your own but when you try you realize you both could have squeezed out too much youth along the way and is now making it harder for you to conceive.
+You’ve had a lot of adventures, travel, and squeezing in as much youthful sex as possible.
+So you decide on having a child of your own but when you try, you realize you both could have “squeezed out” too much youth along the way and is now making it harder for you to conceive.

-If this is you or both you and your partner, you better read up because this article will give you bonafide tips on how to boost you and your partner’s fertility through the roof!
-The following tips are safe, natural, and definitely won’t mess with your future baby’s genes.
+If this is you or both you and your partner, you might want to read up because this article will give you great tips on how to boost you and your partner’s fertility through the roof!
+The following tips are safe and natural.

 Alcohol will affect both you and your partner.
 In fact, drinking any alcohol at all can reduce your fertility by half – and the more you drink, the less likely you are to conceive.
-One study actually associates alcohol intake with reduced odds of being pregnant in women while another study notes a reduced healthy sperm count.
-You two better stay sober as long as you can before you conceive.
+One study actually associates alcohol intake with reduced odds of being pregnant in women ((Jensen, T. K., Hjollund, N. H. I., Henriksen, T. B., Scheike, T., Kolstad, H., Giwercman, A., … Olsen, J. (1998).
+Does moderate alcohol consumption affect fertility?
+Follow up study among couples planning first pregnancy.
+BMJ, 317(7157): 505–510.
+Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC28642/)) while another study notes a reduced healthy sperm count. ((Brzek, A. (1987).
+Alcohol and male fertility (preliminary report).
+Andrologia, 19(1):32-6.
+Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/3688475)) You two better stay sober as long as you can before you conceive.

 This is a weird advice but hear us out.
 The problem with lubricants nowadays is some of them have become so synthetic that it might end up harming a guy’s sperm and a woman’s eggs.
 Sometimes the lube can act as a barrier that prevents the sperm from entering/swimming through or the egg from receiving.

 One popular (and particularly healthy) product you can use is virgin coconut oil.
-It has loads of health benefits but the fact that it’s literally oil means it’ll make things slick and smooth with just a few drops and rubs.
-Remember: the lesser the amount of lube you use the better the chances of your sperm and her egg hooking up with each other.
+It has loads of health benefits but the fact that it’s literally oil means it’ll make things slick and smooth with just a few drops and rubs. ((Vala, G. S. (2014).
+Medicinal benefit of coconut oil.
+International Journal of Life Sciences Research, 2(4):124-126.
+Retrieved from https://www.researchgate.net/publication/268805677_Medicinal_benefit_of_coconut_oil)) Remember: the lesser the amount of lube you use the better the chances of your sperm and her egg hooking up with each other. ((Wilson, S. L., Adam, J. K., & Krishna, S. B. N. (2017).
+Effects of Vaginal Lubricants on In-Vitro Progressive Spermatozoa Motility.
+African Journal of Reproductive Health, 21(3):96-101.
+Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/29624933))

 For guys, this is a real thing.
 Your balls are cold for a reason and that is to preserve your precious sperm.
-Sperm are extra sensitive to temperature and just like most organisms in your body, it prefers cooler temperatures as it’s basically defenseless against heat.
+Sperm is extra sensitive to temperature and just like most organisms in your body, it prefers cooler temperatures as it is quickly damaged by high heat.

 Some of the best ways to get things cooler down there is to wear loose underwear, not putting hot things over your groin (like laptops or even phones), and taking cold showers.
 A good tip is to shower with cold water a few hours before you conceive to get your sperm up and ready.

-Nutrition plays a huge role in making you as fertile as possible specially for men.
+Nutrition plays a huge role in making you as fertile as possible.
 Eat foods rich in omega-3, alpha-linolenic acid, and zinc to get your sperm as healthy and mobile as possible.
 Some of these foods include oysters, red meat, eggs, walnuts, and fatty fish like salmon and mackerel.

 This should be something we should all do regardless of whether we’re doing it for a baby or not.
 Studies correlate obesity with infertility for both men and women and it’s hugely due to hormonal imbalances and it’s twice as bad if you’re already well in your thirties or early forties.

 This goes hand in hand with weight management and eating healthy food.
-Lots of studies confirm the benefits of exercise on increasing sexual fertility (not to mention sexual prowess).
-Just be careful not to overdo the workout or become a chronic cardioholic or else you’ll literally kill your sex hormones and replace them with cortisol, the stress hormone.
+Lots of studies confirm the benefits of exercise on increasing sexual fertility (not to mention sexual prowess). ((Golmakani, N., Zare, Z., Khadem, N., Shareh, H., & Shakeri, M. T. (2015).
+The effect of pelvic floor muscle exercises program on sexual self-efficacy in primiparous women after delivery.
+Iranian Journal of Nursing and Midwifery Research, 20(3): 347–353.
+Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4462060/)) Just be careful not to overdo the workout or become a chronic cardioholic or else you’ll wear down your sex hormones ((Hackney, A. C., Moore, A. W., & Brownlee, K. K. (2005).
+Testosterone and endurance exercise: Development of the “exercise-hypogonadal male condition”.
+Acta Physiologica Hungarica, 92(2):121-37.
+Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/16268050)) and replace them with cortisol, the stress hormone.
 Speaking of stress…

 This is common sense.
-If you’re finding it hard to get pregnant and your taking medications, it’s a good idea to ask your doctor if the meds your taking are the culprit behind why you can’t get a baby.
-Some drugs can act as birth control pills or sperm killers specially antibiotics.
+If you’re finding it hard to get pregnant and your taking medications, it’s a good idea to ask your doctor if the meds you are taking are the culprit behind why you can’t conceive.
+Some drugs can act as birth control pills or sperm killers.
 If you can’t stave off the medications even for a few days, ask for alternatives, preferably natural.

 Smoking is just bad for everything.
 Smoking has definitely been linked with infertility in women.
 It can even bring on an early menopause, which is a particularly important consideration for older women who may be trying to beat the clock.
 Smoking can decrease sperm count in men, making the sperm more sluggish, and it can increase the number of abnormal sperm.
 With men, the effects on fertility are increased with the number of cigarettes.